O.B. James 1 p.m., March 7

 Influences: Sarah Vaughn, Peggy Lee, Julie London, Eva Cassidy, Karen Carpenter, Sheryl Crow, Mose Allison

-Originally from San Diego, Antonia moved to Los Angeles when she was cast in a production of Annie Get Your Gun.
+Originally from San Diego, Catnip moved to Los Angeles when she was cast in a production of Annie Get Your Gun.
 She worked as a dancer and singer in musical theater productions.
-One night while at the Derby listening to a swing band, Antonia realized that she wanted to sing that kind of music.
+One night while at the Derby listening to a swing band, she realized that she wanted to sing that kind of music.

-A few months later she was performing with that band and traveled to Japan with them.
-Antonia was inspired to write songs about World War II and Old Hollywood.
+A few months later, while performing with that band and traveling to Japan with them, she was inspired to write songs about World War II and Old Hollywood.
 She traveled with the Dry Martini Orchestra as their torch singer and was known as blonde Billie Holiday.
 A friend of hers took her to listen to the best blues musicians and she started sitting in with them, writing about the blues herself.